This article describes the formula syntax and use of the SHEET function in Microsoft Excel.

 SHEET(value)

-The SHEET function syntax has the following arguments.
+The SHEET function syntax uses only the one following argument.

 -

-Value Optional.
-Value is the name of a sheet or a reference for which you want the sheet number.
-If value is omitted, SHEET returns the number of the sheet that contains the function.
+value Optional argument.
+Use this to specify the name of a sheet or a reference for which you want to obtain the sheet number.
+Otherwise, the function will return the number of the sheet containing the SHEET function.

 Remarks